wp-plugins/facebook-pagelike-widget/readme.txt

 Version 2.1

 Added option to show or hide border from widget.

+Added default values to all needed fields while you setup widget, it will help you.

 If you have any question regarding plugin, mail me on <a href=\"mailto:cemilap.88@gmail.com\">cemilap.88@gmail.com</a> or add me on facebook.com/milap112.
 I will reply you as soon as possible.